valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-list-columns.md

 # Custom case list columns

-This page explains how the columns that are shown in the list of cases can be changed.
+This page explains how the columns that are shown in the list of cases can be customized.

 ## Introduction